Info

 etc.

-It is also possible to create a preference in table UserPreferences
+It is also possible to create a preference in the UserPreferences

 Here the configuration data is expected to be stored in one line.